jpsilvashy/jpsilvashy.github.com/_posts/2012-07-30-deploying-a-rails-application-on-amazon-ec2.md

 ---

 <div class='leader_note'>
-	This is post 2 of 2, in my series on deploying Rails applications. <a href="/posts/setting-up-ubuntu-with-ruby-193-on-amazon-ec2/">Go to part 1 &rarr;</a>
+	This is part 2 of 3, in my series on deploying Rails applications.
 </div>

 This is a continuation of my previous blog post [Setting up Ubuntu with Ruby 1.9.3 on Amazon EC2](/posts/setting-up-ubuntu-with-ruby-193-on-amazon-ec2/), I realize that a lot of people have experience with Amazon EC2 so I decided to break it into several parts, that way if you're already comfortable navigating AWS's menus, you can zip through or just skip the first part.